JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 # Variables with low variance

 Zero variance in a regression model could cause the model fit to be unstable.

-An attribute that has near zero variance is a good candidate for removal.

 Using caret package "nearZeroVar we look for variables that have zero or  near zero variance
 zv: remove attributes with a zero variance (all the same value).

 nzv: remove attributes with a near zero variance (close to the same value).